-Overview: This four week program provides a unique, hands-on opportunity for students to excavate the buried remains of both St Aidan’s c.
+This four-week program provides a unique, hands-on opportunity for students to excavate the buried remains of both St Aidan’s c.
 7th century monastery and a 12th century Augustinian Abbey (founded by Diarmuid McMurrough) in the town of Ferns, County Wexford, Ireland.
 This site is a multi-period complex, originally founded by St Aidan at the turn of the 7th century and used from that time until today as a place of worship.
 Excavations will focus on the early monastic enclosure as well as buildings from both monastic communities.
-As both sites contain burial grounds this program is both an excavation and bioarchaeology course, directed by one of Ireland’s foremost osteoarchaeologists, Dr Linda Lynch.
+As both sites contain burial grounds this program is both an excavation and bioarchaeology course.

 Staying with local families in homestay accommodation, this program also offers a deeply enriching cultural immersion, guaranteeing students a truly memorable experience.

 The site is located within Ferns town, one of Ireland’s most important medieval centres, providing a stunning backdrop to the archaeological research site.